ocelotconsulting/ocelotconsulting.github.io/_posts/2021-02-01-aws-config-compliance-automation.md

 ## Compliance Automation using AWS Config & ServiceNow

 In large companies, often there are entire departments of IT staff whose sole purpose is to assist with ensuring compliance with many policies and regulations.
-Often times this proves very burdensome, with hundreds of disparate deployments all wishing to operate within corporate bounds, but needing oversight to help create visibility of non-compliant items and steps towards remediation.
+Oftentimes this proves very burdensome, with hundreds of disparate deployments all wishing to operate within corporate bounds but needing oversight to help create visibility of non-compliant items and steps towards remediation.

 When I started thinking about writing on this topic, the 1987 film "RoboCop" came to mind...